krzemienski/awesome-from-stars/README.md

 * [piotrmski/plaid](https://github.com/piotrmski/plaid): Personal Jira worklog editor
 * [pinterest/plank](https://github.com/pinterest/plank): A tool for generating immutable model objects
 * [orblazer/plasma-applet-resources-monitor](https://github.com/orblazer/plasma-applet-resources-monitor): Plasma 5 applet for monitoring CPU, RAM and network traffic.
+* [syncloud/platform](https://github.com/syncloud/platform): Run popular services on your device with one click
 * [kaltura/platform-install-packages](https://github.com/kaltura/platform-install-packages): Official deployment packages to install the Kaltura platform on a server or cluster environments using native OS package managers
 * [meshery/play](https://github.com/meshery/play): Cloud Native Playground for Kubernetes and all CNCF projects
 * [play-with-docker/play-with-docker](https://github.com/play-with-docker/play-with-docker): You know it, you use it, now it's time to improve it.
 PWD!.